Speed Matters! Amped Replay’s Smooth Playback Makes Playback Fluid Even for High-Resolution Videos

 When (and only when) you activate Amped Replay’s Play tab, on the rightmost side of the player bar you will find an intriguing Smooth Playback button, which is disabled by default.

 Clicking on that button will unleash the power of hardware-accelerated video playback, which normally makes your playback much smoother.
 This comes at the price of reduced control.
-You will indeed notice that, once you activate the Smooth Playback feature, some other buttons are disabled: you can no longer move on a frame-by-frame basis, nor add bookmarks, nor select a video frame range.
+You will indeed notice that, once you activate the Smooth Playback feature, some other buttons are disabled.
+You can no longer move on a frame-by-frame basis, add bookmarks, or select a video frame range.

-However, this should not really be an issue: frame-by-frame navigation and bookmarking is not something you normally do while watching the video at full speed, it’s a precision job you do once the event of interest has been identified and understood.
+However, this should not really be an issue.
+Frame-by-frame navigation and bookmarking are not something you normally do while watching the video at full speed.
+It is a precision job you do once the event of interest has been identified and understood.

 You may be wondering why we decided to keep the Smooth Playback off by default.
 The reason is that Amped Replay’s primary target is to provide the most accurate pixel decoding and to avoid skipping frames, which is something that can’t be guaranteed when hardware acceleration is used.
 As a rule of thumb, we may say that the “standard” playback is accurate on the pixel side, while the Smooth Playback is more accurate on the time side.